fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 The rise of the single-page app brought several more "modern" ways of web development than jQuery.
 The favorite of the first wave of developers was [BackboneJS](http://backbonejs.org/).
 After its [launch](https://github.com/angular/angular.js/blob/master/CHANGELOG.md#100rc1-moir%C3%A9-vision-2012-03-13) in 2012, Google's [AngularJS](https://angularjs.org/) quickly became almost the de facto standard of modern web development.

 However, the popularity of Angular plummeted in October 2014 after the [Angular team announced that support for version 1 will end](https://web.archive.org/web/20151208002550/https://jaxenter.com/angular-2-0-announcement-backfires-112127.html), and that Angular 2 will not be backwards compatible with the first version.
-Angular 2 and the newer versions have not gotten too warm of a welcome.
+Angular 2 and the newer versions have not received too warm of a welcome.

 Currently, the most popular tool for implementing the browser-side logic of web applications is Facebook's [React](https://react.dev/) library.
 During this course, we will get familiar with React and the [Redux](https://github.com/reactjs/redux) library, which are frequently used together.